Close Menu

 What is the best way to get to Machu Picchu?

 The most common way to reach Machu Picchu is by train from Cusco to Aguas Calientes, the town at the base of the mountain.
 From Aguas Calientes, you can take a bus or hike to Machu Picchu.
-(See Also: Time Periods to Visit – Most Fascinating Eras)
+(See Also: Best Time of Year to Visit Valencia – Sunny Escapes)

 Choosing the perfect time to visit Machu Picchu is a crucial decision that can significantly impact your overall experience.
 The dry season offers unparalleled clarity and comfort, while the shoulder seasons provide a balance of benefits.
 The wet season, though challenging at times, presents a unique and atmospheric perspective.
 By carefully considering your priorities and understanding the nuances of each season, you can plan a trip that aligns with your desires and allows you to fully immerse yourself in the magic of this ancient wonder.